5 Min Read

 10 Home Office Ideas for Working Remotely in Gainesville, FL

 Over the past few months, many professionals have grown accustomed to working at least partially from home.
 Given the uncertainty of the future, now may be the time to ensure you’ve created the optimal office space at your house.

 Whether working remotely in Alachua County is temporary or part of your long-term professional plan, having a home office is beneficial in numerous ways.
 Without leaving your home, you can slip inside a space tailored perfectly for your needs and get done whatever you need to when you need to.

 Creating a Custom Home Office

 Built-in home offices can be as simple or complex as you desire.
-Whether you’re creating a home office on a budget or constructing a new, fully outfitted space suitable for accomplishing all your professional responsibilities, the first step is figuring out your goals and designing a plan for your optimal environment.
+Whether you’re creating a home office on a budget or constructing a new, fully outfitted space suitable for accomplishing all your professional responsibilities, the first step is figuring out your goals and designing a plan for your optimal environment (and even private!).
 Here are several home office ideas to consider in the process:

 2. Create Real or Perceived Privacy

 It can be challenging to mentally switch between “home mode” and “work mode” when you’re working remotely from your house in Gainesville.
 Having a physical barrier to separate your workspace from other areas is optimal.
 Ideally, you should put your home office in a room with a door that shuts and locks.
 If it will be incorporated into another room—such as your bedroom or a media room—a mobile partition or hanging curtain can give you the semblance of privacy you need to get into the right headspace when it’s time to work.